Visiting Professor for Critical Theory and Social Analysis

 High School Marquartstein (Bavaria), Abitur/Diploma, 1972

 Best known for his expertise in theories of ideology, hegemony and religion, Jan Rehmann combines scholarly research with public engagement and social justice activism.
 He co-founded the Berlin “Volksuni” (people’s university) and became its chief-coordinator (1986-92).
-Starting with an important clandestine meeting in Czechoslovakia in 1988 between dissenting Marxists and theologians (e.g. Dorothee Sölle and Jürgen Moltmann), he has been engaged in many Christian-Marxist dialogues in Germany and the US.
+Starting with a clandestine meeting in Czechoslovakia in 1988 between dissenting Marxists and theologians (e.g. Dorothee Sölle and Jürgen Moltmann), he has been engaged in many Christian-Marxist dialogues in Germany and the US.
 From 2005 onwards, he did extensive work with the Poverty Initiative, including classes on social theories, poverty and social justice movements (with Willie Baptist), several immersion trips with students, numerous lectures and presentations as well as the publication of the co-authored book Pedagogy of the Poor.
 He took part in Occupy Wall Street actions and published on the strengths and weaknesses of the movement.
 He is a founding member of the Berlin “Institute for Critical Theory” (INKRIT), a co-editor of the encyclopedia “Historical-Critical Dictionary of Marxism” (HKWM), a guidance counselor in the German think tank Rosa Luxemburg Foundation, and a member of the Advisory Board of the New York Left Forum.